Frigadae/xkcdWebapp/AboutThisProject.md

 See: https://dev.to/will_yama/how-to-overcome-cors-errors-2nh9

-XKCD is by Randall Monroe.\
+XKCD is by Randall Munroe.\
 Please visit [xkcd.com](https://xkcd.com) to directly access the source materials.\
 The XKCD api can be found [here](https://xkcd.com/json.html)